JLLeitschuh/security-research/templates/ApacheCommonsRandomStringUtils.md

  -
  -

+## Impact

+Since your codebase leverages an insecure/factorable source of randomness, [DESCRIBE IMPACT IN THIS CONTEXT].

 ## Proof Of Concepts Already Exist
 There has already been a POC of taking one RNG value generated RandomStringUtils and reversing it to generate all of the past/future RNG values public since March 3rd, 2018.